 STRATFORD ON AVON MUSIC FESTIVAL 2014

-The Stratford on Avon Music Festival starts on Thursday 16 October and runs until Saturday 25 October, with a fantastic line-up* of names from the classical, jazz and folk worlds.
+The Stratford on Avon Music Festival is now on and runs until Saturday 25 October, with a fantastic line-up* of names from the classical, jazz and folk worlds.

 Some of this year's many Festival highlights include:

 Craig Ogden whose concert was a sell-out three years ago returns to the Town Hall on Thursday 23 October at 7.30pm.
 His programme will range from the evocative music of the Elizabethan lutenists through music for the romantic guitar to popular works of today.

 Cellist GUY JOHNSTON with pianist Simon Lane will perform at the Town Hall; the concert being held in conjunction with the Stratford upon Avon Chamber Music Society on Sunday 19 October.
 The programme includes Beethoven‘s powerful G Minor Sonata for Cello and Piano, Schumann’s romantic Fantasy Pieces and Fauré's famous Elegy.

 All-girl choral ensemble, THE MEDIAEVAL BAEBES are taking the world by storm and have performed before enthusiastic audiences in the UK, United States, Canada, Asia and Europe in venues ranging from castles and caves to cathedrals and Renaissance fayres.
 Pulling lyrics from mediaeval texts and setting them to original scores using mediaeval and classical instruments, whilst singing in an impressive array of long forgotten languages, the Mediaeval Baebes offer a unique musical beauty and outstanding talent.
 They will sing in Holy Trinity Church on Friday 17 October.